tera-si/useful-bash-alias-function/README.md

 Sometimes windows refuses to connect to anonymous SMB shares.
 Use this one instead then:

-`smbserver-here-pass='sudo impacket-smbserver kali . -smb2support -username root -password toor'`
+`alias smbserver-here-pass='sudo impacket-smbserver kali . -smb2support -username root -password toor'`

 Change the username and password if you need to.